parflow/parflow/docs/user_manual/source/user_manual.rst

 something other than no known solution, corresponding boundary conditions and phase sources should also be specified.

-This specifies the predefined function that will be used as the known solution.
+*string* **KnownSolution** no default This specifies the predefined function that will be used as the known solution.
 Possible choices for this key are **NoKnownSolution, Constant, X, XPlusYPlusZ, X3Y2PlusSinXYPlus1, X3Y4PlusX2PlusSinXYCosYPlus1, XYZTPlus1** and **XYZTPlus1PermTensor**.
-Example Useage:

 .. container:: list